-Summer is in full swing in Paris and the long days are good times for day trips to magical places like Monet's gardens at nearby Giverny or a bike ride to the royale estate of Versailles.
-Meanwhile, back in the city, there are fairs, celebrations, and festivals.
-To get you started take a peek at our Big List of the Best Things to Do in Paris in July!
+The long days are good times for day trips to magical places like Monet's gardens at nearby Giverny or a bike ride to the royale estate of Versailles.
+Let's get summer started with the essential Paris events in July 2025!
 Vive l'été!

 VIP Dinner Cruise with Bateaux Parisiens |